aXon/ZFS-snap/README.md

 I started my ZFS raid under Open Solaris and saw that my initial raid had a strange property that would not pop up anywhere apart from Solaris documentation: com.sun:auto-snapshot.
-I use this property to determine if I back up a ZFS filesystem or not and therefore you will have to use this one as well.
-I have prepared the script to make this an option, but could not think of another property to use.
+I use this property to determine if I back up a ZFS filesystem or not, but as ZFS allows for user properties, you can create and use your own ones as well, once it is implemented.

 ## Shortcomings